Using the Query Acceleration Service

 Copy

-Identify the warehouses with the most queries eligible in a given period of time for the query acceleration service:
+Identify the warehouses with the most queries, in the past week, eligible for the query acceleration service:

 SELECT warehouse_name, COUNT(query_id) AS num_eligible_queries